Last Updated on

 Minors below 18 years old aren’t allowed by Philippine law to get married and therefore will not be issued a marriage license.

-If the applicant is 18-21 years old, a notarized parental consent of father, mother, surviving parent, or guardian (in the order of mention) is required.
-For applicants 22-25 years old, a notarized parental advice of the father, mother, surviving parent, or guardian (in the order of mention) must be presented.
+If the applicant is 18-21 years old, notarized parental consent of father, mother, surviving parent, or guardian (in the order of mention) is required.
+For applicants 22-25 years old, notarized parental advice of the father, mother, surviving parent, or guardian (in the order of mention) must be presented.

 Forms are usually available at the local civil registrar/city civil registry department where you’ll file the application.

-The parental advice must contain written account of the parent/guardian where they acknowledge the impending marriage and share other advice they wish to give.
+The parental advice must contain a written account of the parent/guardian where they acknowledge the impending marriage and share other advice they wish to give.